Effective AGM Belief Contraction: A Journey beyond the Finitary Realm (Technical Report): Effective Contraction in the B uchi Excerpt

 where $\mathit{first}_p(\cdot)$ is the index of the first occurrence of proposition $p$ in the given trace (and $\infty$ if $p$ never occurs).
-In other words, the earlier $p$ occurs in a trace the more plausible is such a trace.
-This relation satisfies \prop{Maximal Cut}, as there always exists an earliest-possible occurrence of $p$. \end{example}

-An epistemic preference relation induces a choice function which always selects the \emph{maximal}, i.e., the most plausible CCTs that do not contain the given formula.
+In other words, the earlier $p$ occurs in a trace, the more plausible is such a trace.
+For instance, the accepting run on the right-hand side of \cref{fig:buchi-mealy} is the reason that the trace $\emptyset\emptyset\{p\}^\omega$ (where Mauricio swims only in two days) is considered less plausible than $\emptyset\{p\}\emptyset^\omega$ (where Mauricio already swims tomorrow), and hence the pair $(\emptyset\emptyset\{p\}^\omega, \emptyset\{p\}\emptyset^\omega)$ is in $\rel{B}$. \end{example} An epistemic preference relation induces a choice function which always selects the \emph{maximal}, i.e., the most plausible CCTs that do not contain the given formula.
 In order to analogously define the B\"uchi choice function induced by a B\"uchi-Mealy automaton, we show that the set of most plausible CCTs can be represented by a B\"uchi automaton. \begin{toappendix}

 In order to construct computable choice functions, we apply various automata constructions to the given formula to be contracted and the B\"uchi-Mealy automaton representing the epistemic preferences.
 This allows us to satisfy the syntax-insensitivity condition \prop{BF3}: Since equivalent LTL formula $\varphi,\psi$ are satisfied by the same traces, the respective automata $\ltlbuchi{\varphi}$ and $\ltlbuchi{\psi}$ recognize the same languages.
 If we compute the choice function $\gamma$ purely by applying automata operations that preserve language equivalence, condition \prop{BF3} is naturally satisfied.